 - The Texas Lottery created a scratch-off game specifically to benefit veterans.
 The lottery has generated more than $80 million since 2009, which has been distributed to organizations that directly help Texan veterans and their families.
 The program was such a success that even more lottery games have been developed to help vets.

 - The Georgia Lottery funds the HOPE Scholarship Program that helps students that show academic excellence receive degrees.
 The scholarship pays for four years of education in a Georgia-based college or university as well as a stipend for books.
 Billions of dollars in scholarships have been awarded to over a million Georgia students thanks to these lottery funds.

 - In many states, lottery funds allow the state to spend more money on education without raising taxes.

 Criticism About Using Lottery Funds for Good Causes

-Almost every state in the United States, as well as Washington DC, Puerto Rico, and the US Virgin Islands has been persuaded that lottery money goes to help the greater good.
-But the critics aren't so sure.
+Almost every state in the United States, as well as Washington DC, Puerto Rico, and the US Virgin Islands, have subscribed to the idea that lottery money helps the greater good.
+But some critics aren't so sure.

 One criticism is that using the lottery to fund public works places an unfair burden on the people who are least able to afford to pay.
 Studies have shown that the people who lose the most money on the lottery tend to be "males, blacks, Native Americans, and those who live in disadvantaged neighborhoods."
 So is it just to encourage people who are already at an economic disadvantage to pay more for education and other social benefits?

-Another criticism is that just having a lottery in a state can increase the occurrence of problem gambling in that state.
-Is it right for the state to take advantage of an addiction to raise funds?
-If there is a link between legal lotteries and gambling addiction, isn't it wrong for the state to tempt addicts?
+Another criticism is that just having a lottery in a state can increase the occurrence of problem gambling.
+Is it right for the state to take advantage of addiction to raise funds?
+If there's a link between legal lotteries and gambling addiction, isn't it wrong for the state to tempt addicts?

 So Are You Doing Good When You Buy a Lottery Ticket?